liangliannie/deep-learning/README.md

 # deep-learning

-This is a work to run deep learning for fixing medical sinograms with badblocks from PET systems
+This is a work to show how to build a U-Net deep learning network from scatch for fixing medical sinograms with badblocks from PET systems

 Requirements:
 -----------------------------------------------------------------